-Many of us find challenges that come up in our lives for which we need help in talking about.
-These can be relationship problems, struggles with children, challenges with our teens or sometimes help in getting the right course of direction to follow on some difficult issues.
-For others, coping with a serious physical or mental illness or chronic problem is something which counseling can provide relief for.
-Talking with a trained professional can be tool which many people use to assist in healing deep hurts and developing healthy coping strategies.
+Many of us find challenges that come up in our lives that we need help talking out.
+These can be relationship problems, struggles with children, challenges with our teens or sometimes help in finding the right course of direction to follow on some difficult issues.
+For others, coping with a serious physical or mental illness or chronic problem is something which counseling can provide relief.
+Talking with a trained professional can be a tool, which many people use to assist in healing deep hurts and developing healthy coping strategies.

 The first step is to contact the office for an assessment appointment.
-The service is private and confidential so you will feel comfortable sharing your concerns.
-At the first assessment session, your therapist will gather information from you about your problems and ask questions to help to better understand your background.
-This will include questions about your general health, family relationships, growing up experiences.
-You will also be given a packet of information to complete.
-The office staff will schedule the appointment, review our counseling fee, and answer any questions you might have about the first session.
+We will send a packet of information out to you to complete before your first appointment.
+The office staff will schedule the appointment, review your counseling fee, and answer any questions you might have about the first session.

-The purpose of working with a counselor is to help you gain a better understanding of the challenges you are facing and developing some positive strategies of changes you can make to cope in the future.
+The purpose of working with a counselor is to help you gain a better understanding of the challenges you are facing and developing some positive strategies to address them.